bzilles015/BZI---Custom-Excel-Addin/README.md

 - **Macros blocked**: check Excel Trust Center macro settings.
 - **OnKey calls the wrong workbook**: the bindings target `ThisWorkbook.Name` (the add-in).
 If you see “...” or truncated macro names inside `modBindings`, fix those strings before building.

-## License

-Choose a license before making the repo public (MIT is common for small utilities).